luisriego/Matisse.Api.Sf/GUIDELINES.md

 -   **Object Mothers:** `{ClassName}Mother.php` -> `tests/Context/{BC}/Domain/` (primarily for domain objects)

 This structure and naming convention aims to provide a clear, scalable, and maintainable codebase that reflects the architectural principles outlined in these guidelines.

+### Dependency Injection and Service Configuration

+To maintain the autonomy and isolation of each Bounded Context, the following principles for service configuration must be followed.

+-   **Autonomous Bounded Context Configuration:** Each Bounded Context is responsible for its own service definitions.
+All context-specific services, parameters, and autowiring configurations must be defined within its dedicated YAML file (e.g., `src/Context/Account/account.yaml`).
+-   **Self-Contained Configuration:** Each context's YAML file must be self-contained.
+It should include its own `_defaults` section for `autowire`, `autoconfigure`, and any `bind` directives applicable to that context.
+This prevents reliance on global defaults.
+-   **Central `services.yaml` as a Manifest:** The main `config/services.yaml` file should act primarily as a manifest for importing the configuration files from each Bounded Context.
+It should contain minimal global configuration, limited to genuinely shared services or bundles.
+-   **Explicit Tagging for Subscribers:** Event Subscribers must be explicitly tagged in the context's YAML file (e.g., with `app.domain.event_subscriber`) to be discovered by the dependency injection container, rather than relying on global autoconfiguration tags.
+This makes the intention clear and avoids unintended side effects.

 ## Architectural Principles